Modern Slavery Policy

 We operate within the UK, our head office is based in East Kilbride and we have approximately 60 employees.

-Our policy applies to all business within Dickie and Moore Limited and Dickie and Moore Homes Limited.
+Our policy applies to all business within Dickie and Moore Construction and Dickie and Moore Homes Limited.

 4 Our policy statement